 Within our multidisciplinary School of Sport, Rehabilitation and Exercise Sciences, we offer research supervision in all areas of staff expertise in sports and exercise sciences and related areas.

-As a research student at Essex, you’ll work at the heart of our internationally acknowledged and well-connected research community.
+As a research student at Essex, you’ll work at the heart of our well-connected research community.
 Our School of Sport, Rehabilitation and Exercise Sciences offers an environment with an excellent reputation for research and teaching.

 We offer supervision in all areas of staff expertise in sports and exercise psychology.

 Our facilities include a wide range of ergometers and treadmills, stand alone and portable gas analysers, force plates, isokinetic dynamometers, a Vicon motion capture system, electronic timing gates, full blood gas analysers, (including pulse and co-oximeters), and a variety of EMG systems.
 It is also possible to study non-invasive measurements of brain function within our school and via collaborations with the cognitive neuroscience laboratory in our Department of Psychology.
 Methods include EEG, transcranial magnetic stimulation (TMS) and near infrared spectroscopy (NIRS).